 - 4.4.1.
 Assess current vegetation management practices along trails.
 This must be a site-specific approach, since some trails suffer from over management, while others are affected by vegetation encroachment.
 A standard three-foot mow-strip on either side of the path should be sufficient, with regular monitoring and removals of branches and obtrusive limbs. - 4.4.2.
 Assess current surface conditions and repair/prioritize accordingly.
 Overall, the path system in Simsbury is well maintained; however, in some instances, ruts and potholes have been filled in with gravel.
 While this is an effective strategy to prevent further erosion, it can be dangerous for bicyclists to change from one surface type to another without warning.
 Some paved path systems have been overtaken by tree roots and heaving.
-It is recommended that the Department create a comprehensive plan for addressing varying surface condition concerns across the path network. - 4.4.3.
+It is recommended that the Department address areas of erosion on existing trails, and create a comprehensive plan for addressing varying surface condition concerns across the path network.
+Ultimately, well maintained trails will see greater use. - 4.4.3.
 Assess current fencing along trails and repair/prioritize accordingly.
 Fencing repairs tend to fall to the bottom of the priority list, especially during the growing season when other maintenance needs are being met.
 It is recommended for the Department to develop a list of needed repairs and address issues relevant to public health and safety first.